wiseman-timelord/Auto-LinesStatsEtc-ML/README.md

 ![Chart Display Prototype](./Media/Chart_Display_Prototype.jpg)

-- Here is when `Auto-LinesStatsEtc` is combined with `Gold Weekly` my other indicator.
+- Here is when `Auto-LinesStatsEtc` is combined with `Gold Weekly` my other indicator, both are a bit buggy, but basically producing the desired effect, just need refining.

 ![Chart Display Prototype](./Media/gold_weekly_also.jpg)